SAP-samples/teched2021-DEV164/exercises/2_WorkflowFromScratch/README.md

 1. For Recipients Users, enter `${context.internal.step.approver.UserId}`
 1. For Recipients Groups, enter `${context.internal.step.approver.GroupId}`
 1. For this task we do not define a `Due Date`
-1. `Show in workflow log` and `Allow forward` can be kept as the defaults
+1. `Show in workflow log` and `Allow forward` can be kept as the defaults.
 ![](images/Properties-ApprovalTask-1.png)
    > Note how JUEL expression are used to access the context inside the properties fields.
 1. Select the Script Task `Process Approval Result`
 1. In the properties, click on `Create File` and give the name `ProcessApprovalResult`
 1. Replace the default content of the new file with the one of the provided file [ProcessApprovalResult.js](files/ProcessApprovalResult.js)